Home Authors Heather Petty

 Staff writer

-Heather Petty is a personal finance writer at Finder, specializing in home and personal loans.
+Heather Petty was a personal finance writer at Finder, specializing in home and personal loans.
 After falling victim to a disreputable mortgage broker when buying her first home, she’s on a mission to help readers avoid similar experiences when managing their own finances.
 A self-proclaimed word nerd, her writing and analysis has been featured on MSN, Credit.com and MediaFeed, among other top media.
 Heather previously worked as a technical writer and editor for the casino systems industry and is an internationally published young adult mystery author.
 She earned a BA in English with a minor in journalism from the University of Nevada, Reno.

 Expertise